SouradeepBera/Sip4J/README.md

 An agent configuration is created using the ```AgentConfig``` class.
 It can be created in multiple ways , from a Json passed in a POST request to run an Agent or internally from config files.
-If there are passwords or sensitive information, internal config files can be used.
+If there are passwords or sensitive information, internal config files should be preferred.

 ---